 Our professionals understand how important it is to remove water quickly and thoroughly.
 Once we know what needs to be done, we begin our state of the art water damage restoration process.

-Class 4 relates to specialty drying situations.
-Wet materials with very low permanence/porosity (hardwood, concrete ans stone).
+Specialty drying situations.
+Wet materials with very low permanence/porosity (hardwood, concrete and stone).
 These types of losses may require longer drying times and special methods.